Fruit preserves: Marmalade

-Marmalade is a fruit preserve made from the juice and peel of citrus fruits boiled with sugar and water.
+Marmalade is a fruit preserve made specifically from the juice and peel of citrus fruits boiled with sugar and water.
 It can be produced from lemons, limes, grapefruits, mandarins, sweet oranges, bergamots and other citrus fruits, or any combination thereof.
 Marmalade is distinguished from jam by the inclusion of citrus peel, and the use of more water, in which respect it resembles a jelly.
 It is distinguished from a jelly by containing pieces of fruit peel.

 The benchmark citrus fruit for marmalade production in Britain is the bitter Spanish Seville orange, Citrus aurantium var. aurantium, prized for its high pectin content, which gives a good set.
 The peel has a distinctive bitter taste which it imparts to the preserve.

 Uses

 Fruit preserves are used in many food preparations and recipes; some examples include: